The importance of Costs calculation

 - Suppliers’ location.

-After realizing the implication of certain factors in the overall margin costs, you can make better choices in the manufacturing process resulting in higher margins.
+By determining which factors affect your Costs the most, you can make better choices in the manufacturing process that lead to higher margins.

 Paint Company Example